Wabash Valley College: Media

-The program also operates a local cable TV channel - News Channel 15 which can be seen on the New Wave Communications cable TV system in 8 counties in southeastern Illinois including Edwards, Hamilton, Jasper, Lawrence, Richland, Wabash, Wayne, and White counties.
+The program also operates a local cable TV channel - News Channel 15 which can be seen on the Sparklight cable TV system in 8 counties in southeastern Illinois including Edwards, Hamilton, Jasper, Lawrence, Richland, Wabash, Wayne, and White counties.
 Programming on News Channel 15 includes local high school and college sporting events, local events, and a local newscast which airs weeknights at 5:30, 6:00, 6:30, 10, and 10:30 p.m.
 The station also covers breaking news and severe weather.
 The channel is also available through the Cablecast Screenweave channel on Roku and Apple TV smart devices.

 Athletics

 Wabash Valley College's athletic teams compete in the top division of the National Junior College Athletic Association in the Great Rivers Athletic Conference.

 Baseball

 The Warriors are perennially a national powerhouse, grabbing a reputation as one of the best junior college programs in the country.
 At "The Bash", the players are greatly encouraged to give back to their community in more ways than winning baseball games.
 The baseball program has had players "adopt-a-highway", "walk for diabetes", read to elementary classrooms, rake leaves for the elderly and all-around help with the Wabash Valley College and its campus whenever labor is needed.
 Other community services the Wabash Valley College Baseball program has offered and continues to offer its support by volunteer help given to the local Wabash Valley YMCA.
 The baseball players referee children's flag football games, soccer games, and basketball games.
 The idea behind this type of volunteer work is that the local YMCA will not need to spend a large amount of its funds on referee fees and can use that money for other more important or improvement projects that can help the YMCA be more effective and better equipped to give children the opportunities to be more active and build character.
 In 2022 the Warriors finished 4th at the JUCO World Series in Grand Junction, Co.
+The Warriors returned the following year in 2023 and finished 2nd in the JUCO World Series.